raphiz/raphael.li/projects/_posts/2016-06-09-stundenplanplaner.md

 [...]
 ```

-Later have I realized, that having access to *all* timetable data can be used for other interesting calculations - for example who of my fellow students visits the same lectures as I do and when do
-we have a common lunch break?
+Later have I realised that having access to *all* timetable data can be used for other interesting calculations - for example, which of my fellow students visit the same lectures as I do or do we have common lunch breaks?

-The project is of course open source and can be used by all HSR students.
-It could be easily
+The project is, of course, open source and can be used by all HSR students although I have not advertised.
+Since it's more an API than a practical tool it's not (yet) accessible to people without programming experience.

-adapted for students of other universities - the back end part can easily be replaced ([contact  me ](/contact/) if you plan to do this - I can help you with it <i class="fa fa-smile-o" aria-hidden="true"></i>)
+The application could be easily adapted for students of other universities - the back end part is isolated and can be replaced ([contact  me ](/contact/) if you plan to do this - I can help you with it <i class="fa fa-smile-o" aria-hidden="true"></i>)